Boo-0102/MeanFlow/README.md

 # MeanFlow: Unofficial Implementation on CIFAR-10

-This repository contains an unofficial, minimalist implementation of MeanFlow, a single-step flow matching model for image generation.
+This repository contains an unofficial implementation for MeanFlow  on CIFAR-10.

 ## Installation